Data-Mining Your Privacy

 Data-mining is big business on steroids.
 Last year Judge Napolitano told Fox News that data brokers can legally harvest your email recipients and sell the list so advertisements can be emailed to them.
 It is so bad that Napolitano said Europe has passed legislation allowing users to “remove your footprint from the internet.”

-If you are shocked by the “very idea” then you will be electrified to learn how business is done today!
+If you are shocked by the “very idea” then you'll be electrified to learn how business is done today!

 The NBC special on Ed Snowden and the NSA woke up a lot of dog fanciers.
 We are pretty much wrapped up in our own little world but suddenly, we saw beyond the next win ribbon or litter.